iustin/corydalis/docs/install.md

-It uses [ImageMagick](https://www.imagemagick.org/) to generate the correctly-sized images for the client and [ExifTool](https://www.sno.phy.queensu.ca/~phil/exiftool/) to extract the EXIF/IPTC/XMP information from the source pictures.
+It uses [ImageMagick](https://www.imagemagick.org/) to generate the correctly-sized images for the client and [ExifTool](https://www.sno.phy.queensu.ca/~phil/exiftool/) to extract the EXIF/IPTC/XMP information from the source pictures, and [ffmpeg](https://www.ffmpeg.org/) to extract movie information.

 It also uses sqlite (via Haskell bindings), so you might need to have devel libraries for it.

 Because of the way the image viewer works with clients (sending appropriately-sized images, instead of relying on in-client scaling),